 - Statistics / Weather / Helpful Links

 Looking for Higgins Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 With depths that average 52 feet and range as deep as 141 feet, the azure waters of Higgins Lake assure a remarkable transparency.
 Such crystalline waters, formed during the retreat of glacial ice, have made the lake a prime environment for snorkelers looking to maximize their underwater experience; while above the surface, the lake abounds with boating enthusiasts participating in such water sports as tubing, water skiing, and kneeboarding.